September is our State Missions Emphasis and Offering Season.

 Ecuador Mission Trip Report

-On August 4th a team of six from the Hephzibah and Kilpatrick Baptist Associations travelled to Ecuador to spend a week ministering in the Sigchos Canton (like a county).
-We spent the week travelling with church members to remote communities sharing the gospel and teaching the Bible to whoever would listen and training church members.
-The first day of ministry I travelled with Pastor Marco Lozada to a community called Herba Buena on a unique endeavor.
-Herba Buena is the place where he grew up and is the place where his parents still have a small farm.
+On August 4th a team of six from the Hephzibah and Kilpatrick Baptist Associations traveled to Ecuador to spend a week ministering in the Sigchos Canton (like a county).
+We spent the week traveling with church members to remote communities sharing the gospel and teaching the Bible to whoever would listen and training church members.
+The first day of ministry I traveled with Pastor Marco Lozada to a community called Hierba Buena on a unique endeavor.
+Hierba Buena is the place where he grew up and is the place where his parents still have a small farm.

 The day came for the inspection.
 I was a bit apprehensive since the bees in South America are Africanized.
 Africanized bees can be 100 times (no exaggeration) more aggressive than the European Bees I work with.
 Apparently word got out that we were going to inspect the hive and 20 folks showed up to watch what might quickly become a spectacle.
 Instead of working the bees we spent the next two hours leading a Bible study on the dirt floor of their home.
 We spent time teaching what the Bible says about trials, suffering, family life and the gospel.
 Afterward we put on our gear, taped every possible entry point and with some difficulty (because of the thin air at 9500 feet in elevation) lit the smoker.
 To my surprise the bees worked quite nicely and we even found the queen.
 We even managed to rob a little honey to everyone’s delight.